trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 You can have as many catalogs as you need, so if you have additional Hive clusters, simply add another properties file to ``etc/catalog`` with a different name, making sure it ends in ``.properties``.
-For example, if you name the property file ``sales.properties``, Presto creates a catalog named ``sales`` using the configured connector.
+For example, if you name the property file ``sales.properties``, Trino creates a catalog named ``sales`` using the configured connector.

 HDFS Configuration
 ^^^^^^^^^^^^^^^^^^

-For basic setups, Presto configures the HDFS client automatically and does not require any configuration files.
+For basic setups, Trino configures the HDFS client automatically and does not require any configuration files.
 In some cases, such as when using federated HDFS or NameNode high availability, it is necessary to specify additional HDFS client options in order to access your HDFS cluster.
 To do so,